playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 >
 > The above link is intended to help

-## Variance in Injected Data
+## Variance in Injected Data {#variance-in-injected-data}

 This required consistency in injected data doesn't mean that the data provided at each provider must be exactly the same.

-Just like each buffet table might have different spices on each plate of the same kind of food, so too can the individual data providers inject variance into their provided values.
+Just as each buffet table might have different spices on the same kind of food for each plate, so too can the individual data providers inject variance into their provided values.

-For example, while methods of an injected object should accept the same props and should generally return the same values, you can change the logic inside of injected objects:
+For example, while methods of an injected object should accept the same props and should generally return the same values, you can change the logic inside injected objects:

 <!-- tabs:start -->